Ramsi-K/300-days-of-code/README.md

-# <center>300 Days Of Code
+# <center>👨‍💻✨🔭300 Days Of Code 🤖🎉🚀

  This repository is a 300-day coding challenge focused on vision technologies.
 The repository serves as a comprehensive log of the journey, providing insights into the progress and evolution of skills.
+Get ready for 300 days of coding excitement, challenges, and triumphs in the universe of computer vision!
 <br>
 **[<p align="right">Jump to Daily Task Table](#daily-tasks)**</p>